edufeed/edufeed/README.md

 ### Customizing Profile Pictures

 By default, the profile pic shown will be the first Bing images search result for the username.
-If you want a different profile pic, add an image in either png or jpg format, to the [profilepics](https://github.com/edufeed/edufeed/tree/master/www/profilepics) folder, and edit the [profilepic_paths.yaml](https://github.com/edufeed/edufeed/blob/master/www/profilepic_paths.yaml) file to add an entry from the username to the profile pic.
+If you want a different profile pic, add an image in either png or jpg format, to the [profilepics](https://github.com/edufeed/edufeed/tree/master/www/profilepics) folder, and edit the [profilepic_paths.yaml](https://github.com/edufeed/edufeed/blob/master/www/profilepic_paths.yaml) file to add an entry from the username to the profile pic (or use the [make_directory_listings.ls](https://github.com/edufeed/edufeed/blob/master/scripts/make_directory_listings.ls) script, instructions below).

 ### Customizing Word-Task Images

 By default, the image shown for a word-task will be the first Bing images search result for the word.
-If you want a different image shown, add an image in either png or jpg format, to the [images](https://github.com/edufeed/edufeed/tree/master/www/images) folder, and edit the [image_paths.yaml](https://github.com/edufeed/edufeed/blob/master/www/image_paths.yaml) file to add an entry from the username to the profile pic.
+If you want a different image shown, add an image in either png or jpg format, to the [images](https://github.com/edufeed/edufeed/tree/master/www/images) folder, and edit the [image_paths.yaml](https://github.com/edufeed/edufeed/blob/master/www/image_paths.yaml) file to add an entry from the username to the profile pic (or use the [make_directory_listings.ls](https://github.com/edufeed/edufeed/blob/master/scripts/make_directory_listings.ls) script, instructions below).

 The script [fetch_bing_image.ls](https://github.com/edufeed/edufeed/blob/master/scripts/fetch_bing_image.ls) automates the task of downloading images from bing and putting them in the `www/images` folder.
 To run it, provide a list of search queries to download as arguments: